geocledian/agknow_qgis3/README.md

 - Viewer for GeoTiff output of the API; the Javascript clients will not work here

 ## Features:
+- Version 0.7.2:
+  - Parcel registering for selected feature from QGIS layer
+- Version 0.7.1:
   - Download of all parcels for specified key -> QGIS feature layer
   - Download of all images (PNG or GeoTiff) -> QGIS raster layer
   - Grouping of layers according to their data sources/products/time stamps
   - Timeseries of images with timeslider widget
   - respects current SRS of project for downloading images/parcels from agknow API
   - anything happens in memory (vector and image data)

 ## Installation
 ### Linux